decentraland/decentraland-gatsby/docs/guide/typescript.md

 ## Prefer `#` over `private`

 We prefer the private fields (`#`) syntax over `private` keyword of TypeScript in the standard modules codebase.
 The private fields make the properties and methods private even at runtime.
-On the other hand, `private` keyword of TypeScript guarantee it private only at compile time and the fields are publicly accessible at runtime.
+On the other hand, `private` keyword of TypeScript guarantee it private only at compile time and the fields are publicly accessible at runtime ([Reference](https://deno.land/manual/contributing/style_guide#prefer--over-private)).

 ```ts
 // GOOD.